-The summary unaudited pro forma combined financial data presented below should be read in conjunction with "The Underlying Properties - Unaudited Pro Forma Combined Financial and Operating Data of the Underlying Properties," "The Underlying Properties - Discussion and Analysis of Pro Forma Combined Historical Results of the Underlying Properties" and the accompanying financial statements and related notes included elsewhere in this prospectus.
-The following table sets forth the combined revenues, direct operating expenses and the excess of revenues over direct operating expenses of all the Underlying Properties as if they had been owned by Enduro Sponsor as of January 1, 2010.
+The summary unaudited pro forma combined financial data presented below should be read in conjunction with "The Underlying Properties - Unaudited Pro Forma Combined Financial and Operating Data of the Underlying Properties," "- Discussion and Analysis of Pro Forma Combined Historical Results of the Underlying Properties" and the accompanying financial statements and related notes included elsewhere in this prospectus.
+The following table sets forth the combined revenues, direct operating expenses and the excess of revenues over direct operating expenses of all the Underlying Properties as if they had been owned by Enduro Sponsor as of January 1, 2008.
 The summary unaudited pro forma combined financial data have been derived from the unaudited pro forma statements of historical revenues and direct operating expenses of the Underlying Properties included elsewhere in this prospectus.

-e Months Ended arch 31, 2011 Year Ended December 31, 2010
+December 31, 2010

-(In thousan (Unaudite
+(In thousands) (Unaudited)

 Revenues:

-Oil \$ 20,150 \$ 70,033
+Oil \$ 70,033

-Natural gas 7,262 33,787
+Natural gas 33,787

-Total revenues \$ 27,412 \$ 103,820
+Total 103,820

 Direct operating expenses:

-Lease operating \$ 6,185 \$ 24,579
+Lease operating expenses 24,579

-Gathering and processing 489 1,977
+Gathering and processing 1,977

-Production and other taxes 2,005 8,069
+Production and other taxes 8,069

-Total direct operating expenses \$ 8,679 \$ 34,625
+Total direct operating expenses 34,625

-Excess of revenues over direct operating expenses \$ 18,733 \$ 69,195
+Excess of revenues over direct operating expenses \$ 69,195